Do you long to write but can't seem to get your pen moving?

 Yes, right now.

-Not ready to start this instant?
+Not ready to start right this very instant?
 That's okay.
-You could get more info first.
+Maybe you'd like to know more.